databendlabs/databend/website/databend/docs/dev/contributing/how-to-write-scalar-functions.md

 - Some functions may accept variadic arguments, that's the `variadic_arguments` function works.
 For example, `round` function accepts one or two functions, its range is [1,2], we use closed interval here.
 - The function `get_monotonicity` indicates the monotonicity of this function, it can be used to optimize the execution.
 - The function `return_type` indicates the return type of this function, we can also validate the `args` in this function.
-- The function `nullable` indicates whether this function can return a column with a nullable field(For the time being, return true/false is ok).
+- The function `nullable` indicates whether this function can return a column with a nullable field.
+The default behavior is checking if any nullable input column exists, return true if it does exist, otherwise false.
-- `eval` is the main function to execute the ScalarFunction, `columns` is the input columns, `input_rows` is the number of input rows, we will explain how to write `eval` function later.
+- `eval` is the main function to execute the ScalarFunction, `columns` is the input columns, `input_rows` is the number of input rows, we will explain how to write `eval` function false.
+- `passthrough_null` indicates whether the function return null if one of the input is null.
+For most function it should be true (which is the default behavior).
+But some exceptions do exist, like `ISNULL, CONCAT_WS` etc.

 ### Knowledge before writing the eval function